juliendelplanque/FAMIXNGSQL/README.md

 A meta-model for SQL databases using FAMIXNG with its generator.

 ## Install
-Download the latest FamixNG image from the [CI](https://ci.inria.fr/moose/view/Moose%206.1/job/FamixNG/), open a playground and execute the following script:
+In a Pharo 7.0 image, open a playground and execute the following script:

 ```
 Metacello new